borgmatic-collective/borgmatic/docs/how-to/develop-on-borgmatic.md

 and located in the `docs/` directory in borgmatic's source, plus the `README.md` file at the root.

-To build and view a copy of the documentation with your local changes, just run the following from the root of borgmatic's source code:
+To build and view a copy of the documentation with your local changes, run the following from the root of borgmatic's source code:

 ```bash
 sudo scripts/dev-docs